 Looking to start the Jewish new year off with healthy and delicious recipes?
 No Jewish holiday is complete without an abundance of yummy food.
 Check out my roundup of Healthy Rosh Hashanah Recipes to add something new to your menus this year.

 This post has been updated from the original posted October 20, 2020.

 As a child, I loved the stuffed cabbage my grandmother made.
 I’ve wanted to create a recipe for vegan cabbage rolls for a long time…but I always thought it would be too much work and not worth the effort.

 But, I was so wrong…on both counts.
 O.M.G. these are insanely good…and easy to make.
 Plus, they’re so filling and satisfying, yet I never feel sluggish after eating them.
 You’ve definitely gotta make them.
-ASAP!
+STAT!

 Of course, you do need to have some patience while the heavenly aroma filters through your home and you sit and relax waiting for your stuffed cabbage rolls to bake.
 Who’s in?

 - Meal prep friendly.
 Make it when you can, reheat when you need it.

 - Tasty, tangy, mouthwatering sauce made with pantry ingredients.